mariosotil/river-framework/README.md

 - It is using IBM Notes as NoSQL server
 - It let you connect to an IBM Notes database and the possibility to access its views and create or modify documents.
-- It has a JUnit test set
+- It has a set of JUnit tests

+And as it is at an early stage, the design will have a lot changes in next versions.

 ## What is in the ToDo list?